joel8800/MyPracticeRepo/README.md

 # MyPracticeRepo
-# This software is a "Hello, World" program.
+# This is a "Hello, World" program.